Dr. CHAN Benedict Shing Bun

 PhD, Philosophy, University of Maryland, College Park; MA, Philosophy, University of Maryland, College Park; BS, Economics and Philosophy, University of Wisconsin, Madison

-Assistant Professor, Department of Religion and Philosophy
+Director of Centre for Applied Ethics; Associate Professor, Department of Religion and Philosophy

 - General Research Fund (GRF), HKSAR Government